dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 }
 ```

-That's it, the JavaScript application is now using the Firebase Function to request an access token and initialize the SDK.
+That's it; the JavaScript application is now using the Firebase Function to request an access token and initialize the SDK.